-Figure 4.3-1 Columbia River Reach 3
+Figure 4.3-1 Columbia River Reach 3 Former industrial and transportation corridor

-Former industrial and transportation corridor Photo Credits: Ben Shumaker (2015), Department of Ecology (2007), Ben Shumaker (2015).
+Photo Credits Ben Shumaker (2015), Department of Ecology (2007), Ben Shumaker (2015).

-- Columbia River Reach 3 is located south of Rock Cove and west of the downtown waterfront.
-It includes 710 ~8,000 linear feet of the Columbia River shoreline, and 396 acres of predesignated shoreline area.
-Only 34 acres of this reach are shorelands located above the OHWM.
-The reach is located outside the city limits and begins at the western boundary of Columbia River Reach 2 at the centerline of Rock Creek and ends downstream at the eastern boundary of Ashes Lake.
-The reach includes the full right-of-way for SR 14, the BNSF railroad, and privately owned properties.
-This reach is a shoreline of statewide significance. - 715 Projected land use and existing zoning in this reach involve commercial or industrial trade uses, however, no shorelands are currently devoted to those uses.
+Columbia River Reach 3 is located south of Rock Cove and west of the downtown waterfront.
+It includes ~8,000 linear feet of the Columbia River shoreline and 396 acres of predesignated shoreline area, 34 acres of which are located above the OHWM.
+The reach is located outside the city limits and begins at the western boundary of Columbia River Reach 2 at the bridge over Rock Creek and ends downstream at the eastern boundary of Ashes Lake.
+The reach includes SR 14, BNSF tracks, and privately owned properties.
+This reach is a shoreline of statewide significance.

+Projected land use and existing zoning in this reach involve commercial or industrial trade uses, however, no shorelands are currently devoted to those uses.
 Based in large part on the 2007 fire at the abandoned Co-Ply mill, more than 1/3rd of this reach is undeveloped (36%) and no land is currently devoted to Water-Oriented uses.